Gathering Dreams

 50. Get a raise

-How long have you worked for your current employer?
 It might be time to trump up your contributions and ask for a raise.
-If your boss is less than receptive, search the job market to see competitive wages for your position and duties, and apply.
-It might be scary to switch jobs, but the payoff in greater financial freedom is worth it.
-This is a combination of life hack and money-saving hack, but it’s true.
+If your boss is less receptive, search the job market to see competitive wages for your position and duties and apply.

 You have the power to make your life work for you, so take advantage of each opportunity!